Industrial Production and Capacity Utilization: The 2024 Annual Revision PDF ASCII RSS DDP

 The Federal Reserve has revised its index of industrial production (IP) and the related measures of capacity and capacity utilization.[1]
-On net, revisions to total IP pushed its growth rates slightly lower in recent years; the rates of change for total IP have revised no more than 0.6 percentage point in any year.[2]
+On net, growth rates for total IP were little changed in recent years, with most years unchanged; the rates of change for 2020 and 2023 were revised up by 0.1 percentage point and down by 0.1 percentage point, respectively.[2]
 Similarly, the utilization rates for total industry are little changed from previous estimates.

-This revision incorporated detailed data for manufacturing from the U.S. Census Bureau's 2021 Annual Survey of Manufactures (ASM).
-The aggregate effect of those data was slightly slower growth in overall IP in 2021.
-The overall picture of the last three years of performance in the industrial sector, however, is unchanged.
-After contracting sharply in the first half of 2020 because of the pandemic, the industrial sector rebounded later in the year and in 2021, and then exhibited more modest growth in 2022.
+Because revisions to the index of IP were minimal, the overall picture of performance in the industrial sector since the COVID-19 pandemic is unchanged.
+After contracting sharply in the first half of 2020 because of the pandemic, the industrial sector rebounded later in the year and in 2021, and it exhibited more modest growth in 2022.
+Output growth slowed further in 2023, with production roughly flat since 2022.

-In the fourth quarter of 2022, capacity utilization for total industry stood at 79.9 percent, about 1 percentage point above its previous estimate and 0.2 percentage point above its long-run (1972–2022) average.
-Most of the upward revision to utilization reflects modest downward revisions to estimates of capacity.
-The utilization rates for 2019 to 2021 are close to previous estimates—within 1/2 percentage point—and revisions to earlier years are very small.
+In the fourth quarter of 2023, capacity utilization for total industry stood at 78.3 percent, 1/2 percentage point below its previous estimate and about 1-1/2 percentage points below its long-run (1972–2023) average.
+Most of the small downward revision to utilization reflects modest upward revisions to estimates of capacity.
+The utilization rates for 2018 to 2022 are close to previous estimates—within 0.3 percentage point—and revisions to earlier years are negligible.

-Annual capacity growth for the industrial sector is revised down by about 3/4 percentage point per year, on average, in 2021 and 2022; earlier-year revisions are very small.
-Capacity for total industry at the end of 2022 is now estimated to be nearly 1 percent lower than at the end of 2018, as opposed to about 1 percent higher prior to the revision.
+Annual capacity growth for the industrial sector is revised up by 0.8 percentage point in 2023; earlier year revisions are very small.
+Capacity for total industry at the end of 2023 is now estimated to be 1-1/2 percent higher than at the end of 2018; previously, it was estimated to have increased about 1/2 percent over this period.

-The monthly estimates of production have been updated to include late-arriving or revised quarterly or monthly indicator data, including information from the BLS's benchmark revisions to the Current Employment Statistics.
+With no new benchmark data for manufacturing, the annual rates of change for IP are very similar to the estimates published previously.
+The monthly pattern of production, however, has been updated to include late-arriving or revised quarterly or monthly indicator data, including information from the Bureau of Labor Statistics' (BLS) benchmark revisions to the Current Employment Statistics.
 The IP estimates also reflect updated seasonal factors.

-The revised estimates of capacity and capacity utilization incorporated data from the Census Bureau's Quarterly Survey of Plant Capacity Utilization for the fourth quarters of 2021 and 2022 along with new data on capacity from the USGS, the Energy Information Administration, and other organizations.
-The revised capacity estimates also included new data on capital spending from the 2021 ASM.
+The revised estimates of capacity and capacity utilization incorporated data from the Census Bureau's Quarterly Survey of Plant Capacity Utilization for the fourth quarters of 2022 and 2023 along with new data on capacity from the USGS, the Energy Information Administration, and other organizations.

 RESULTS OF THE REVISION